min2ha/ukwa-site/content/target/56413/index.en.md

   "subject": null
 }

-# BBC:'One in two' young online gamers bullied, report finds

 News article referencing a study carried out by an anti-bullying charity that found that 57% of the young people it surveyed had experienced bullying online when playing games